Equality and Diversity Advisory Panel (EDAP)

 Analysis of the REF 2014 panel membership highlighted that some limited progress had been made in improving the representativeness of the membership since the 2008 RAE.
 At the end of the 2014 exercise, EDAP produced a final report on the equality and diversity aspects of the REF.

-In response to these findings and recommendations, we will implement the following measures to improve the representativeness of the panels for REF 2021:
+In response to these findings and recommendations, we have implemented a number of measures to improve the representativeness of the panels for REF 2021.
+See further information on these measures.

 Equality impact assessment